 Stay Healthy This Holiday Season

-Halloween, Thanksgiving, Christmas, and all the ugly sweater parties you’re likely invited to this year can be tons of fun but can also derail a healthy lifestyle.
-Did you know that half of annual weight gain in the US occurs during the holidays?
-We wish the holidays could be here all year round, but maybe this little piece of information will make you happy the holiday season is only a mere two months out of the year.
+Halloween, Thanksgiving, Christmas, and all the ugly sweater parties you’re likely invited to this year can be tons of fun, but can also derail a healthy lifestyle.
+Did you know that half of the annual weight gain in the US occurs during the holidays?
+We wish the holidays could be here all year round, but maybe this little piece of information will make you happy - the holiday season is only a mere two months out of the year.

 Tips for a healthier holiday season: